-C. CIs are to prioritize their reviews of custom exempt slaughtering and processing operations at incommerce locations in accordance with the instructions in FSIS Directive 8010.1, Methodology for Conducting In-Commerce Surveillance Activities, Chapter II.

-D. IPP are to perform reviews of custom exempt slaughtering and processing operations at Federal establishments sometime during the calendar year when they receive the annual PHIS Custom Exempt task.
-IPP are to follow the instructions found in FSIS Directive 13,000.1, Scheduling In-Plant Inspection Tasks in The Public Health Information System (PHIS), Section XII, A, for documenting task results.
-IPP are to complete FSIS Form 8160-1 as instructed in Section V., A., above and Section VIII. below.

-E. When determining whether to conduct additional reviews (i.e., more than yearly) of a custom exempt slaughtering and processing operation, either an in-commerce location or one at a Federal establishment, OIEA and OFO supervisory personnel are to consider the following factors:

-- 1. Nature of custom exempt operations and products produced under custom exemption; - 2.
+- C. CIs are to prioritize their reviews of custom exempt slaughtering and processing operations at incommerce locations in accordance with the instructions in FSIS Directive 8010.1, Methodology for Conducting In-Commerce Surveillance Activities, Chapter II. - D. IPP are to perform reviews of custom exempt slaughtering and processing operations at Federal establishments sometime during the calendar year when they receive the annual Public Health Information System (PHIS) Custom Exempt task.
+IPP are to follow the instructions found in FSIS Directive 13.000.1 Scheduling In-Plant Inspection Tasks in The Public Health Information System (PHIS), Section XII, A, for documenting task results.
+IPP are to complete FSIS Form 8160-1 as instructed in Section V., A., above and Section VIII. below. - E. When determining whether to conduct additional reviews (i.e., more than yearly) of custom exempt slaughtering and processing operations at in-commerce locations and at Federal establishments, OIEA and OFO supervisory personnel are to consider the following factors: - 1.
+Nature of custom exempt operations and products produced under custom exemption; - 2.
 Custom exempt review findings, including compliance or noncompliance with sanitation, humane slaughter, recordkeeping, and other regulatory requirements; - 3.
 Custom exempt review findings of adulterated or misbranded products; - 4.
-Issuance of enforcement letters, such as a Letter of Warning (LOW) by OFO DM or OIEA RD, based on findings of noncompliance during custom exempt reviews; - 5.
-Issuance of enforcement letters, such as a Notice of Warning (NOW) by OIEA RD or OIEA EOS, for violations of statutory or regulatory requirements (e.g., sale of custom exempt product, misbranding, or noncompliance with recordkeeping requirements); - 6.
-Issuance of a Notice of Ineligibility (NOI) by OIEA, based on findings of serious or repeated noncompliance during custom exempt reviews; - 7.
-An administrative consent agreement between FSIS and the custom exempt operator to resolve a NOI; - 8.
-Another legal order, settlement agreement, or binding requirement, such as an administrative consent decree, civil consent decree, or criminal plea agreement; and - 9.
-Other relevant compliance information.

-F. The OIEA EOS Director or designee, the OIEA RD or designee, and the OFO DM or designee are to coordinate the frequency and scope of reviews or follow-up reviews at custom exempt slaughtering and processing operations based on significant findings of noncompliance, issuance of LOW, NOW, or NOI, or because of an applicable administrative consent agreement or other legal order, agreement, or requirement.

-G. During the routine annual review, CIs and IPP are to assess compliance with all the statutory and regulatory requirements in each of the nine categories listed below by considering the questions in each section and then selecting Yes, No, or N/A and including comments in the Comment box of FSIS Form 8160-1.
+Issuance of enforcement letters, such as a Letter of Warning (LOW), by OFO DM or OIEA RD, based on findings of noncompliance during custom exempt reviews; - 5.
+Issuance of enforcement letters, such as a Notice of Warning (NOW), by OIEA RD or OIEA EOB, for violations of statutory or regulatory requirements (e.g., sale of custom exempt product, misbranding, or noncompliance with recordkeeping requirements); - 6.
+Issuance of a Notice of Ineligibility (NOI), by OIEA, based on findings of serious or repeated noncompliance during custom exempt reviews; - 7.
+An administrative consent agreement between FSIS and the custom exempt operator to resolve a NOI: - 8.
+Another legal order, settlement agreement, or binding requirement, such as an administrative consent decree, civil consent decree, or criminal plea agreement; - 9.
+Other relevant compliance information; and - 10.
+Availability of CIs or IPP to conduct custom exempt reviews. - F. The OIEA EOB Branch Chief or designee, the OIEA RD or designee, and the OFO DM or designee are to coordinate the frequency and scope of reviews or follow-up reviews at custom exempt slaughtering and processing operations based on significant findings of noncompliance, issuance of LOW, NOW, or NOI, or because of an applicable administrative consent agreement or other legal order, agreement, or requirement. - G. During the routine annual review, CIs and IPP are to assess compliance with all the statutory and regulatory requirements in each of the nine categories listed below by considering the questions in each section and then selecting Yes, No, or N/A and including comments in the Comment box of FSIS Form 8160-1.

-H. IPP and CIs are not to use FSIS Form 8160-1 to document questions regarding recommended practices.
+H. For questions regarding recommended practices, IPP and CIs are not to use FSIS Form 8160-1.
 Discussions and findings related to recommended practices are to be documented in the Findings tab of the PHIS Custom Exempt task (IPP) or in the Assurance Net (ANet) Surveillance Record (CIs).